buwilliams/rest-project/DESIGN.md

 - Write Getting Started instrucions to README (include other markdown files)
 - Additional tests are needed for streaks to ensure precision
 - Think over possible gaps and refine
+- Delete repo and fresh clone to ensure works on first try
+- Add nuxt.js to project to demonstrate UI skills
+- Create initial layout of page
+- Create menu for page for each request
+- Create output window to show JSON response
+- Create an editor for modifying the likes resource